The title should be short and straightforward to appeal to a general reader, but detailed enough to properly reflect the contents of the article.

 If there are more than 10 co-authors on the manuscript, the corresponding author should provide a statement to specify the contribution of each co-author.
 It is possible to have two corresponding authors.
 Please identify co-corresponding authors on your manuscript's first page and also mention this in your comments to the editor and/or cover letter.

-It should set out briefly and clearly the main objectives and results of the work; it should give the reader a clear idea of what has been achieved.
-Like your title, make sure you use recognisable, searchable terms and keywords.
+- Set out the main objectives and results of the work; it should give the reader a clear idea of what has been achieved

 An introduction should 'set the scene' of the work.
 It should clearly explain both the nature of the problem under investigation and its background.
 It should start off general and then focus in to the specific research question you are investigating.
 Ensure you include all relevant references.

 You should provide descriptions of the experiments in enough detail so that a skilled researcher is able to repeat them.
 Standard techniques and methods used throughout the work should just be stated at the beginning of the section; descriptions of these are not needed.
 Any unusual hazards about the chemicals, procedures or equipment should be clearly identified.